adonisjs/legacy-docs/3.0/request.md

 #### only(keys...)

-Similar to all, but returns an object with values of defined keys. `null` will become the value when original value for that key does not exists.
+Similar to all, but returns an object with values of defined keys. `null` will become the value when the original value for that key does not exist.

 ```javascript
 const data = request.only('name', 'email', 'age')